-Let’s take a look at the different ways that tech interviews are administered and what classification they commonly fall under:
+Let’s take a look at the different ways that technical interviews are administered and what classification they commonly fall under:

 - Call screener: During the first or second call screen, expect a series of trivia-style technical interview questions with black and white answers, serving as an initial filter.
 These questions will generally cover basic academic concepts plus practical domain knowledge and should be easy to answer if you’re suited for the position.

 - Interactive coding session: You will work with the interviewer to solve challenges in real-time.
 These tests are typically administered online using a shared text editor or your own IDE via screen sharing.
 Expect to be solving a mix of academic-style programming challenges and compartmentalized real-world tasks like writing a class or function to reach a specific goal.

 - Take-home: A practical exercise typically completed within a day or two of being given.
 Expect to complete a basic app or task in the tech stack used by the organization you’re applying to.
 With this type of test, pay attention to code quality and standards.

 - Spot the errors: You’re given an existing code segment, and you trace through it to identify potential problems.
 This may mean locating syntax errors, logic problems, missed edge cases, or performance issues.
 This practical exercise should be familiar to those experienced in code review.